Formality criteria for algebras over operads: Recollections on operads and homotopy algebras

-Throughout this paper, we let $\cP$ be \emph{binary quadratic operad}, which is an operad generated by operations of arity 2 and which is quadratic (see \cite[Section 7.1.3]{LV}).
-Notice that these are also called simply \emph{quadratic operads} in other texts (for example, in \cite{GeK}).
-Moreover, we will suppose for simplicity that the generating operations of $\cP$ are of cohomological degree 0, as this simplifies some of our arguments.
-Let us also assume that $\cP$ is a Koszul dg operad, in the sense of Definition \ref{def:koszul}, or see equivalently \cite[Section 7.4.3]{LV}.
-Consider the Koszul dual cooperad $\cC=\cP^\antishriek$ of $\cP$, as in Definition \ref{defi:koszuldual}.
+Let $\cP$ be a dg Koszul operad as in \cite[Section 7.4.3]{LV}.
+Moreover, we will suppose that the generating operations of $\cP$ are of cohomological degree $0$, as this simplifies some of our arguments.
+Now, consider the Koszul dual cooperad $\cC=\cP^\antishriek$ of $\cP$, as described in \cite[Section 7.2.1]{LV}.
 The cooperad $\cC$ plays a fundamental role in the theory of homotopy algebras.

 \begin{defi} A \emph{homotopy $\cP$-algebra} is an algebra over the Koszul dual operad $\Omega\cC$. \end{defi}

 Alternatively, homotopy $\cP$-algebras will also be called \emph{$\cP_\infty$-algebras}, where $\cP_\infty$ stands for the canonical resolution $\Omega\cC$ of $\cP$.